 Introduction

-In the 1955 John McCarthy and his teammates introduced the idea that computers would learn how to execute certain tasks leveraging specific algorithms.
-The term that John used was artificial intelligence.
-The computers would collect information from the environment and make decisions, according to this approach.
+In 1955, John McCarthy and his teammates introduced the idea that computers would learn how to execute certain tasks by leveraging specific algorithms.
+In accordance with this approach, the term that John used was “Artificial Intelligence”.
+The computers would collect information from the environment and make decisions.

-At first, the focus was on the abstract side of things — symbolic AI, which tried to provide machines with abstract thinking.
+At first, the focus was on the abstract side of things — symbolic AI that tried to provide machines with abstract thinking.
 But nowadays the term we hear the most is Machine Learning.
-Arthur Samuel was the first who introduce “machine learning” definition as a description of his work with computer checkers in 1959.
+Arthur Samuel was the first who introduced the definition “machine learning” as a description of his work with computer checkers in 1959.
 This concept really took off in the past few decades when computers became powerful enough.
 Now the research facilities like OpenAI and DeepMind present groundbreaking advances almost once a week.

 Don't have time to read?

-Book a free meeting with our experts to discover how we can help you save time and money.
+Book a free meeting with our experts to discover how we can help you.

 Book a Meeting